top of page

 Believe it or not, there are folks who see an intelligent, articulate, educated Black woman (yes, I see you too, Vice President Kamala D. Harris) and feel threatened.
 Their first instinct?
 Tear her down.
 Even the strongest among us get tired of constantly having to defend our existence.

 That doesn’t mean I’ll never appear on camera again.
-But as a natural introvert who’s been “on” for a long time, I’m giving myself permission to take a break from that kind of visibility.
+As a natural introvert who’s been “on” for a long time, I’m giving myself permission to take a break from that kind of visibility.
 I’m still doing the work.
 I’m still walking in purpose.
 I’m just doing it on my terms.

-So to those who feel the need to nitpick or critique how I deliver my message—maybe find some business of your own.
+To those who feel the need to nitpick or critique how I deliver my message—maybe find some business of your own.
 Better yet, try putting your own work out there and see how it feels to be on the receiving end of public scrutiny.

 Until then—mind your mission and the business that pays you.
 I’ll be over here minding mine.